 3. Call to action

-The call to action depends on several factors, such as
+Call to action depends on many factors, such as

-• Certain visitors: Certain visitors are likely to act as they have made their mind up before visiting the site.
-There is an advantage for the known brand, and there is little for certain visitors to learn about the products.
-In this case, the call to action is only a matter of convenience.
+- Certain visitors: Certain visitors act as they have made their mind up before visiting the website.
+There is an advantage for the known brand, and there is a little bit for certain visitors to learn about the products.
+In this case, the call to action is for convenience.

-• Uncertain visitors: Uncertain visitors are those who have some knowledge about the product; placing a call to action is generally the best practice for them.
+- Uncertain visitors: Uncertain visitors are those who have some knowledge about the product; placing a call to action is the best practice for them.

-• Uncertain visitors with a complex proposition: Uncertain visitors with a problematic proposition require a more in-depth explanation of why your call to action should be acted upon.
+- Uncertain visitors with a problematic proposition: Uncertain visitors with a problematic proposition require clear explanation.

-The call to action button must be placed where the visitor has been most persuaded to act upon it.
+Call to action button must be placed where the users have been most persuaded to act upon it.

 4. SEO Consideration